gaultier/blog/speed_up_your_ci.md

 ## Reduce the size of everything

-Almost certainly, your CI pipeline has to download 'something', be it a base docker image, a virtual machine image, some packages, maybe some company wide scripts.
-The thing is, you are downloading those every time it runs, every day of the year.
+Almost certainly, your CI pipeline has to download 'something', be it a base docker image, a virtual machine image, some packages, maybe a few company wide scripts.
+The thing is, you are downloading those every time it runs, 24/7, every day of the year.
 Even a small size reduction can yield big speed ups.
 Remember, the network is usually the bottleneck.

 In no particular order: